isabella232/SC_FarazBhojani/RW Depth Screencast.md

 ```

-Now we want to input our constants into the other side of our mask function.
+Now we want to input our constants into the other side of our function which applies a ramping down mask and applies it to the depth image.

-[TODO Faraz: Again, explanation is missing.
-I'm stopping the review here - please fix this issue for the rest of the script and let me know when it's ready for another look.
-Thanks!]
+We want to do the same thing we did before, however now using s2 to ramp down and b2 to move the second slope to where it needs to be.

 ```
 let mask1 = depthImage